hotg-ai/test-runes/nlp/README.md

 3. `git checkout 21b4c6e28afb14bef0a82525222bc53ec55742e4`
 4. `cd nlp/bert`
 5. Download [mobilebert.tflite](https://tfhub.dev/tensorflow/lite-model/mobilebert/1/default/1) (file is above 100Mb so with git clone you will only get the text file)
-6. Generate `bert.rune` with this command: `rune build Runefile.yml --unstable --rune-repo-dir ~/rune`
+6. Generate `bert.rune` with this command: `rune build Runefile.yml`

       or